buffetboy2001/model-argument-switching/README.md

 ## What's the Solution?
 This is just an exploration of a possible solution.
 I was reading an excellent overview article about the [state design pattern](http://www.codeproject.com/Articles/509234/The-State-Design-Pattern-vs-State-Machine) and it got me brainstorming.
 I wondered if it could be re-purposed for the design problem stated above.
 I did some pen-&-paper work to sketch out my idea, but I needed to go further.
 So, like any software developer, I started thinking by writing -- code.

-## Why Java?
+## Dude, Why Java?
 Well, it's the medium that I most frequently observe this problem in.
-Of course, the problem is language agnostic, but languages have different ways of treating the problem.
+Of course, the problem is language-agnostic, but languages have different ways of treating the problem.
 I'm fastest in Java, especially when thinking in DbC patterns.
-Oh, and I already have an example of this problem in [another git repo](https://github.com/buffetboy2001/Control-Component-Library).
+Oh, and I already have an example of this problem in [another git repo](https://github.com/buffetboy2001/Control-Component-Library) and I'm shamelessly stealing code from it to work with.

+## Conclusion
+To Be Continued...